 In a possible real-life scenario, it would be automatic to come to the assumption that the use of LMs in machine translation is a low-hanging fruit.
 Indeed from the perceived precision of translating from one source language to the target language, given that both source and target datasets for training are well-known and documented, the training will tackle a vocabulary map (that includes a pre-determined threshold for more or less occurring words for example) and text reading training (Brants, Popat, Xu, Och, & Dean, 2007).

 LLMs are capable of creating narratives of events with segmentation similar to what humans use.
 Populations naturally develop their storytelling models throughout time.
 Given the proximity and the ubiquitous presence of communication vehicles, these models are likely to be constant in the language spoken in determined regions, and thus the perception of life events as a continuous experience.
-Training LM in studying event cognition at naturalistic scales is enabling more powerfully the prediction of the next word over the backlog of billions of texts used in the training, using the probability of the to N predicted segments of words (Michelmann, Kumar, Norman, & Toneva, 2023).
+Training LM in studying event cognition at naturalistic scales is enabling more powerfully the prediction of the next word over the backlog of billions of texts used in the training, using the probability of the next N predicted segments of words (Michelmann, Kumar, Norman, & Toneva, 2023).

 Finally, the official use of LLMs in assisted medical education is approved for the licensing exams (Kung, et al., 2023).
 The adoption of these tools in different fields of medicine and, broadly, biology is a promising (and continuously) successful field.
 Protein sequencing (Rao, Meier, Sercu, Ovchinnikov, & Rives, 2020) for example, the set of evolutionarily related protein sequences known as Multiple Sequence Alignments (MSAs) benefit from using LLMs tools (nominally Jakkckhmmer and HHblits) increases the number and the diversity of sequences returned when executing the iterative search and alignment steps.